We offer the full range of dental treatments at our practice.

 Zoom!
 Advanced Power ™ teeth whitening is the latest, most effective in-clinic teeth whitening procedure.
 With Zoom!
 Advanced Power ™ teeth whitening, patients see results immediately.

 The lamp activates the gel, helping to penetrate the enamel and bleaching away any discolouration without changing the structure of the teeth.
-When the Zoom Advanced Power ™ lamp is turned on, the whitening process, which takes less than an hour, begins.
+When the Zoom Advanced Power ™ lamp is turned on, the whitening process, which takes about an hour, then begins.
 Your teeth are safely whitened without causing any harm to them, resulting in an instantly whiter smile up to ten shades lighter.

 Veneers are a cosmetic procedure by which a thin porcelain covering is cemented on to your prepared teeth to make them look whiter and straighter.